Mozoví

 by Jean Pritchard Nava

-We were greeted at the airport on Tuesday afternoon by Padre Raúl, the school leader, along with Miquea Santivil from the Dominican Development Group.
-Padre Raúl has been present with us each day, joyfully opening each afternoon’s VBS session with music before handing the program over to the school’s talented and enthusiastic teachers.
+Padre Raúl, who is in charge of the school, greeted us at the airport Tuesday afternoon with Miquea Santivil from Dominican Development Group.
+Padre Raúl has been with us each day, and has started off VBS each afternoon with music and turns the program over to the inspiring teachers from the school.

 Jean Pritchard Nava is a longtime member of Saint Peter’s with a heart for mission.
 A former member of the Vestry, Jean serves on the Mission Commission.